 Cracks can be caused by shrinkage, settlement and a host of other reasons.
 Pre-existing cracks can be exacerbated by an earthquake event.
 The question then will be whether the exacerbation is de minimis or material, and the decision on what category the damage falls into may affect your entitlement under your policy.
 Your inspection records will constitute evidence that provides a good starting point for this conversation.
 Having records that show from year to year what damage exists could be of great assistance to you if there is another earthquake event.

-If you still have unresolved earthquake issues please contact Sarah Manning, Partner (DDI 03 343 8456 /email@example.com).
+If you still have unresolved earthquake issues please contact Sarah Manning, Principal (DDI 03 343 8456 /firstname.lastname@example.org).